Code-Institute-Submissions/kydzoster-huntinteriors/README.md

 - On mobile phones, I have deactivated slider in home page for About Us section and image for Testimonials section.
 - As a payment method you can use 42's continually on all fields except email and postcode
+- I had to add `!DOCTYPE html` inside each html document before the actual html code, otherwise it gives `doctype must be declared` error when using GitPod

 # Deployment